-If you have a heifer operation that is adjacent to a dairy operation or shares the same land application area with a dairy operation, you may request that the heifer operation be covered under the Dairy General Order.
+If you have a heifer operation that İS adjacent dairy to а operation or shares the same land application area with a dairy operation, you may request that the heifer operation be covered under the Dairy General Order.
 You will want to think this decision through carefully and consider record keeping and reporting requirements as well as flexibility of any future land use decisions.